5 Steps to Put Overspending in Traction for Good

-In fact, I believe that if you have a partner, the only way to triumph over this or any other financial challenge is if you are both willing to work together.
-Think tag-team.
+I believe that if you have a partner, the only way be successful is if you are both willing to work together and compromise.
+Think tag-team – and wasteful spending is the common opponent you both need to defeat.

 Are you and your spouse on the same team?
 Are you both crystal clear on who the enemy is?
 Do you sometimes make the mistake of thinking your partner is the enemy?